fd0/toothrotd/README.md

 Trivia
 ======

-The name `toothrotd` is inspired by the characte Herman Toothrot from the game "Monke Island".
+The name `toothrotd` is inspired by the character Herman Toothrot from the game "Monke Island".